Bee:wild hero video

 What is the Bee:wild fund and what will it support?

-By joining together with some of the world’s most influential and biggest brands, we’ll raise awareness of the scale of the issues we’re facing with pollinator and biodiversity loss, and raise funds to protect them from further harm.
+By joining together some of the world’s most influential and biggest brands who are “powered by pollen” we’ll raise awareness of the scale of the issues we’re facing on pollinator and biodiversity loss - and raise actions and funds to protect and restore them.

-How does the Trillion Bee Coalition and the Bee:wild Campaign add to other efforts already underway?
+How does the Bee:wild Coalition and the Bee:wild Campaign add to other efforts already underway?

 There are many public research entities, scientists, academics, NGOs and citizen groups that understand the critical role of pollinators and the peril of their decline.
 However, many of the advocates are small, localised, and sector specific, and have limited funds and reach.
-There are some larger cross-industry players such as WBCSD, OP2B, Business for Nature and others, but they have yet to join a single global campaign to unlock civil society in support of sufficiently ambitious collective actions.
+Bee:wild aims to work collaboratively with everyone in the nature and pollinator habitat space to strengthen the efforts and cross pollinate across organization and borders and work together as one swarm.

 What is a ‘theory of change’?

 A theory of change is a framework for planning, action, project management and evaluation, used by companies and non-profit organizations.
-Our Trillion Bees theory of change starts with our long-term goals and vision – then we map out a plan backwards from there to identify preconditions and the actions required.
-Every goal, action and evaluation plan is signed off by our advisory board.
+Our Bee:wild theory of change starts with our long-term goals and vision – then we map out a plan backwards from there to identify preconditions and the actions required.
+Every goal, action and evaluation plan are signed off by our advisory board.